Boards, Commissions, Committees, and Subcommittees

-Click on the link below for Public Body Appointment Application.
+Click on one of the links below for Public Body Appointment Application.
 Application must include brief resume or summary describing relevant experience so we can get to know you better!
 Applications are accepted year-round.
 General recruitment occurs in mid fall for Planning & Zoning Commission and in late spring for all others.

 Submit application or direct questions to: